 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—not the standard roofing line.
-Keeping these material streams separated helps us manage the disposal process at the site efficiently.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
+Keeping pure asphalt tear-offs separate allows us to manage your container more effectively—avoiding unnecessary sorting at the local station.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition